-This mosque is dating back to 1629.
+This mosque in Esfahan is dating back to 1629.
 It is regarded as one of the masterpieces of Persian architecture and an excellent example of Islamic era architecture of Iran.
 The Shah Mosque of Isfahan is one of the everlasting masterpieces of architecture in Iran and become one of the UNESCO World Heritage Site.

 Construction of the mosque started in 1603 and finished in 1619.
 The mosque is an architectural masterpiece from the Safavid era.
 This mosque also considered being the most beautiful in Iran.

 On the back side of the square is one of the biggest bazaars not only in Esfahan but in the middle east.
 I got lost there a few times but found one of the coolest small restaurants I have ever been to.